Artilleryjoe/Cybersecurity-Portfolio/Security_Scripts/README.md

 Disclaimer
 Use these tools only on systems you own or have explicit written permission to test.
 Unauthorized use is illegal and unethical.
-This toolkit is intended for learning, research, and authorized security assessment purposes only.
+This toolkit is intended for learning, research, and authorized security assessment only.

 Folder Structure (Reference)
-plaintext
+pgsql
 Copy
 Edit
 security-scripts-toolkit/